 A lot has been happening.
 So much, in fact, that I haven’t found the time (and energy) to document it — our “long way home” has taken an unexpected turn with a new job and life in Canberra.
-Let’s see if I can catch up on the last couple of months.

 So, we’re well overdue an update.
 A lot has happened in the last couple of months, actually — let me explain and you might understand why I haven’t found time to post!

 Twas a good day today — I had a nice long sleep-in (thanks honey), had a visit from Ken and Mary, got to Bunnings for sample paint-pots, heard from a potential employer and had just enough fuel and sunlight to rough-mow the lawns.
-Good day indeed!

 I have my entry clearance!!
 This is a really, really good thing, and has been a point of stress for both Dee and I, as if I didn’t get my VISA then I wouldn’t be allowed on the aeroplane without a return ticket.
-And that’s an expensive move!

 (There is nothing like a cup of tea and some Audioslave to get you through the working weekend.)
 Friday night started well, with drinks at the Trader Bar.
 It was intended to be the February Opensource Meetup, but was far too noisy to have any real conversation (I will try harder next month to find an appropriate venue, I think).

 I’ve been running to catch up ever since we got back from Christmas/NY holidays.
 It’s just been completely overwhelming — from two weeks of lazing around the campfire to two weeks of daily deadlines and impatient clients.

 I just found, by accident, that I’m the second highest Google search for “chronofiles”.
 (The Buckminster Fuller Institute is first, by the way.) sniff I’m so proud.
 Of course, a Google search for “chronofile”, singular, will not feature the glennji chronofiles at all.